oem/editor-go/README.md

 This package implements data structures commonly used for text editing.

+## Piece Table

-The piece table is the first such data structure, have a look at the piecetable package.
+The piece table is the first such data structure, have a look at the piecetable package for more details.

 Example usage: